GianMarco98/Asteroid-Classification/README.md

 # Asteroid-Classification

 This project will use Support vector Machines and Convolutional Neural Networks to classify asteroids using only their reflectance spectra.
-Spectra dataset: Small Main-Belt Asteroid Spectroscopic Survey (http://smass.mit.edu/smass.html).
+Spectra dataset: Small Main-Belt Asteroid Spectroscopic Survey (http://smass.mit.edu/smass.html, Reference [2]).

+## Asteroid spectra

+When sunlight hits the surface of an asteroid, electromagnetic radiation is transmitted through the near-surface minerals which absorb or emit radiation at certain wavelengths which are characteristic of the particular mineral species present.
+It is then possible to measure and plot the reflectance (fraction of incident electromagnetic power that is reflected) vs wavelength.
+An example is shown in figure:

 ## Setup